martinarrieta/go-dump/README.md

 # Databases or tables to dump:
    --all-databases            Dump all the databases.
 Default [false] --databases                List of comma separated databases to dump.
    --tables                   List of comma separated tables to dump.
-Each table should have the database name included,for example "mydb.mytable,mydb2.mytable2".
+Each table should have the database name included, for example "mydb.mytable,mydb2.mytable2".

 # Output options:
    --destination              Directory to store the dumps.
    --add-drop-table           Add drop table before create table.
 Default [false] --get-master-status        Get the master data.
 Default [true] --get-slave-status         Get the slave data.
 Default [false] --output-chunk-size        Chunk size to output the rows.
 Default [0] --skip-use-database        Skip USE "database" in the dump.
 Default [false]
 ```